queryverse/Queryverse.jl/README.md

 ## Overview

 Queryverse.jl is a meta package that pulls together a number of packages for handling data in julia.
-The package is (slowly) being documented at http://www.david-anthoff.com/jl4ds/stable/.
+You can learn more at https://www.queryverse.org/.

 ## Installation